falcondb/MyNotes/Linux/synchronization/interrupt.md

 * Disable interrupt delievery

 disable interrupt delivery for a specific interrupt line.
-Calling any of these functions may update the maskfor the specified irq in the programmable interrupt controller (PIC), thus disabling or enabling the specified IRQ across all processors.
+Calling any of these functions may update the mask for the specified irq in the programmable interrupt controller (PIC), thus disabling or enabling the specified IRQ across all processors.
 ```
 void disable_irq(int irq);
 void disable_irq_nosync(int irq);
 void enable_irq(int irq);
 ```

 A call to `local_irq_save` disables interrupt delivery on the current processor after saving the current interrupt state into flags. `local_irq_disable` shuts off local interrupt delivery without saving the state

 ```
 void local_irq_save(unsigned long flags);